MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 }
 ```

-We can probably just use these from the console.
-Let's move on with the last few packets.
+We can probably just use these directly, from the Chrome Dev Tools console.
+Let's move on to the last few packets.

 ```
 GET / HTTP/1.1\r\n